$5,000 bands for taxable income from $150,000 to $250,000, and

 Taxable income for individuals is income on which their personal income tax is assessed for the March year.

 For people with IR3 tax returns or Personal tax summaries, this is income from all taxable sources less allowable deductions and losses.
 People with negative income because of losses are recorded as having nil taxable income in the tables.
-For people who are non-filers, taxable income is assumed to be their total PAYE gross earnings in the year ended 31 March.
+For people who are non-filers, taxable income is deemed to be their total PAYE gross earnings in the year ended 31 March.
 PAYE gross earnings can include income from employment, and also taxable welfare benefits, New Zealand Superannuation, earnings-related ACC, student allowances, and paid parental leave.

 Weighted overdue debt case age